Actively Recruiting

 - Patients with mental illness or intellectual disability

-- Long history of hormone therapy
+- Have a long history of taking hormone therapy

 - Currently or recently participating in another clinical trial